waffleSheep/appventure-website-v4/content/blog/cnn-from-scratch/part1.md

 ## References

 A lot of people think I just collated a bunch of sources and rephrased, and honestly I walked into writing this thinking I would be doing just that.
 The problem is that many sources who have attempted to do this, only cover the single to multi-perceptron layer case and not the multi to multi-perceptron case.
 Which is pretty sad.
-The true math is hidden behind mountains of research papers that loosely connect to give the results of this blogpot which I cant figure out by myself.
-So, I did the math myself.
-Yes, it was a bit crazy, and it destroyed me to my core, but as my good friend Jude once said, I am slightly masochistic.
+The true math is hidden behind mountains of research papers that loosely connect to give the results of this blogpot which I am too incomponent to connect by myself.
+So, I just did the math myself.
+(The math may not be presented in this way but it works so it should be correct) Yes, it was a bit crazy, and it destroyed me to my core.
 This was a great character building moment for me.
 So these are the actual sources:

 - https://numpy.org/
 - https://en.wikipedia.org/wiki/Gradient_descent